imtiaz1710/SOLID-EXAMPLES/readme.md

     //code for sending email to the user
 }
 ```
-creating user and sending email is two differnt task.
+creating user and sending email are two different tasks.
 There should be another mehtod for the seneding email who is only responsible for sending email.

-If we not maintain SRP in our code,  it can lead to a number of problems like: Code complexity, Code duplication, Code coupling, Testing complexity
+If we not maintain SRP in our code,  it can lead to a number of problems like: Code complexity, Code duplication, Code coupling, Testing complexity etc.

 ## **Open Close Principle (OCP)**
 ---